ARM-software/arm-trusted-firmware/docs/porting-guide.rst

       defined.
 We intend to convert existing weak functions over time.
 Until then, you will find references to *weak* functions in this document.

+Please review the :ref:`Threat Model` documents as part of the porting effort.
+Some platform interfaces play a key role in mitigating against some of the threats.
+Failing to fulfill these expectations could undermine the security guarantees offered by TF-A. These platform responsibilities are highlighted in the threat assessment section, under the "`Mitigations implemented?`" box for each threat.

 Some modifications are common to all Boot Loader (BL) stages.
 Section 2 discusses these in detail.
 The subsequent sections discuss the remaining modifications for each BL stage in detail.